ph1losof/ecolog.nvim/README.md

 })
 ```

+PS: If you're using lspsaga, please see section [LSP Saga Integration](#lsp-saga-integration) don't use lsp integration use one or the other.

 #### Features

 - **Hover Preview**: When you hover (K) over an environment variable, it will show the value and metadata in a floating window